Scott C. Alexander

 Director of the Doctor of Ministry Program

-Scott has been studying, teaching, and writing about Islam and Muslim-Christian relations for over 35 years.
-The focus of his life’s ministry is building bridges of reconciliation, mutual understanding, and solidarity for justice between Muslims and Christians in the U.S. and abroad.
+Scott has been studying, teaching, and writing about Islam and Muslim-Christian relations for nearly 40 years.
+The focus of his life’s ministry has been building bridges of reconciliation, mutual understanding, and solidarity for justice between Muslims and Christians in the U.S. and abroad.
 As a self-described “scholar-activist,” Scott devotes considerable energy to challenging structures of Islamophobia and other forms of systemic bigotry and marginalization.
-His most recent scholarly research focuses on the role of triumphalism in Christian-Muslim relations and deals with the inherent contradiction between religious claims to universal truth and the religiously motivated desire to impose this truth on others as a means of political and cultural domination.
+His most recent scholarly publications focus on Islamophobia in the United States as a genre of anti-Black racism, as well as on cultivating interreligious allyship as a critical component of graduate theological education, especially in predominantly Christian institutions.
+His current research interests lie in the intersection of neuroscience and practical theology, especially in the areas of unconscious bias and the behavioral processes of constructing and deconstructing in-groups and out-groups, increasingly referred to as “us/them-ing.”

 “Does ISIS Vindicate Pope Benedict’s Islam Remarks?” in Religion Dispatches, November 2014 (University of Southern California, Annenberg Center) http://religiondispatches.org/does-isis-vindicate-pope-benedicts-islam-remarks-as-george-weigel-believes/